Chasm grows between Trump and government coronavirus experts

 On Monday, Trump seemed to walk back from his criticism that Birx was “taking the bait” from Pelosi and said that he had great respect for the doctor.

 He suggested his frustration was spurred by his administration not receiving proper credit for testing so many people or for pushing to replenish the stockpile of ventilators early in the crisis.
+On Tuesday, he boasted that the U.S. has increased testing capacity by 32,000% since March 12 and has “far and away the most testing capacity in the world.”
+Trump in early March declared “anybody that needs a test gets a test.”
+Yet, in many parts of the country, it can still take a week or longer for patients to receive test results.

-But his positive self-evaluation gives short shrift to the fact that the U.S. has the world’s fourth highest per capita virus death rate, according to Johns Hopkins University’s coronavirus resource center.
+His positive self-evaluation gives short shrift to the fact that the U.S. has the world’s fourth highest per capita virus death rate, according to Johns Hopkins University’s coronavirus resource center.

 In the Axios interview, Trump insisted that the appropriate statistic to judge the virus response is the ratio of deaths to cases.
 By that metric, the U.S. ranks 14th among the 20 countries most affected by COVID-19.
 Chile, India, Argentina, Russia, South Africa and Bangladesh all have lower rates of deaths to infections, according to the Johns Hopkins-compiled data.